GoXLR-on-Linux/goxlr-utility/README_NEW.md

 If you're an Arch user, updated versions of the utility are available via [AUR](https://aur.archlinux.org/packages/goxlr-utility) using the `goxlr-utility` package.
-If you're a MacOS user, check out the [MacOS Project](https://github.com/Adelenade/GoXlr-Macos) for a more integrated implementation
+If you're a MacOS user, check out the [MacOS Project](https://github.com/Adelenade/GoXlr-Macos) for a more integrated implementation.

 <sup>1</sup> Windows requires the official device drivers provided by TC-Helicon.
 If you have the official app
 installed you don't need to do anything, otherwise download the latest drivers from TC-Helicon's website [here](https://go.tc-helicon.com/GoXLR_driver_5.12).